wp-plugins/oik/readme.txt

 = Where is the FAQ? =
 [oik FAQ](http://www.bobbingwidewebdesign.com/oik/oik-faq)

+= Is there a forum? =
+Yes - see above

-= Why isn't the FAQ here =
+= Can I get support? =
-I want to get the plugin hosted first, then I'll get back to the FAQ.
+Yes - see above

 == Screenshots ==